tensorflow/runtime/README.md

 ## Getting started

-TLDR: This section describes how to set up a development environment for TFRT, also instructions to build and test TFRT components.
+TLDR: This section describes how to set up a development environment for TFRT, as well as instructions to build and test TFRT components.

 TFRT currently supports Ubuntu-16.04.
 Future supported platforms include MacOS, Windows, etc. Bazel and clang are required to build and test TFRT.